SiLab-Bonn/asiclab/remote_connection.md

 ssh -T git@github.com
 ```

+If you have issues, try changing the permissions of the key pair using `chmod 600 {key}` and add the keys to the SSH agent with `ssh-add`.

+# Copying down repos

 Clone down a repository, to proceed with work.
 For example:
 ```
 git clone -b develop git@github.com:SiLab-Bonn/pybag.git --recurse-submodules